If a factory injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a factory accident, we can help.
 If your injuries were caused by your employer or a co-worker, you may be entitled to claim compensation for medical costs, pain and suffering, and the ongoing impact on your life.

 According to the Health and Safety Executive (HSE), manufacturing is one of the most dangerous industries in the UK.
-1,740 non-fatal workplace injuries (per 100,000) workers were reported in 2022/23.
-Only the agriculture and construction industries have a higher rate of work accident.
+Only the agriculture and construction industries have a higher risk of injury.

 The most common causes of factory accident injuries include: